-Where you can grow Hellebores in Australia:
+Where you can grow Hellebores (Winter Roses) in Australia:

 Hellebores can be grown successfully anywhere in Victoria and Tasmania.
 In NSW, coastal areas up to and including Sydney are suitable.
 Inland areas in NSW which experience cold winters, from Albury, through Canberra, Orange, Tamworth and as far north as the Queensland border are well suited to growing Hellebores.
 The suitable inland, higher altitude climatic range extends into Queensland at least as far as Toowoomba.
 In South Australia the more temperate climates between Mount Gambier and Adelaide are fine for Hellebores.